LRNZ09/jsonresume-theme-folio/README.md

     ```

 2.  **Rendering:**
-    When you run the render script (`npm run render:local` or using `resumed`), the theme will read the root `language` property and load the corresponding translations.
+    When you run the render script (`bun run render:local` or using `resumed`), the theme will read the root `language` property and load the corresponding translations.

     The rendered output file (`public/index.html` by default) will be in the language specified in the JSON.

 3.  **Development Server:**
-    The development server (`npm run dev`) will also respect the root `language` set in the `resume.json` file used for preview.
+    The development server (`bun dev`) will also respect the root `language` set in the `resume.json` file used for preview.

 **Note:** While you _can_ maintain separate files like `resume-en.json`, `resume-fr.json` for organizational purposes, the theme itself only cares about the root `language` property within the specific JSON file being rendered or previewed.

 ### Available Scripts

-- `npm run dev`: Start development server
+- `bun dev`: Start development server
-- `npm run build`: Build the theme for production
+- `bun build`: Build the theme for production
-- `npm run render:resumed`: Build and render your resume
+- `bun run render:resumed`: Build and render your resume
-- `npm run generate-types`: Generate TypeScript types from JSON schema
+- `bun run generate-types`: Generate TypeScript types from JSON schema
-- `npm run test`: Run test suite
+- `bun run test`: Run test suite
-- `npm run check`: Run Biome
+- `bun run check`: Run Biome
-- `npm run lint`: Lint with Biome
+- `bun run lint`: Lint with Biome
-- `npm run format`: Format with Biome
+- `bun run format`: Format with Biome

 ## Project Structure